VIDEO: Crews get brief rest in yard during 'apocalyptic' Carr Fire

 REDDING, Calif.
 (KGO) --In the midst of risking their lives to help the thousands of people, firefighters need to take breaks to get rest.
-Instead of complaining, they made due with their surroundings and ended up falling asleep on the ground in neighbor's yards.
+Instead of complaining, they utilized their surroundings and ended up falling asleep on the ground in neighbor's yards.

 Richard Tuggle in Redding took a photo of five firefighters getting whatever rest they could.